ZuraArabidze/DesignPatterns/README.md

 **Real-world analogy**:
 Think of a YouTube channel:
--You (the subscriber) subscribe to a channel (the subject).
+- You (the subscriber) subscribe to a channel (the subject).
--When the channel uploads a new video, you get notified.
+- When the channel uploads a new video, you get notified.
--The channel doesn’t care who you are; it just broadcasts updates.
+- The channel doesn’t care who you are; it just broadcasts updates.

 **When to use it**:
--When changes in one object need to automatically trigger updates in other objects.
+- When changes in one object need to automatically trigger updates in other objects.
--To implement event systems, notifications, or data binding.
+- To implement event systems, notifications, or data binding.
--To decouple the object that produces data (subject) from those that consume it (observers).
+- To decouple the object that produces data (subject) from those that consume it (observers).

 ## Decorator Pattern